 We recently posted our first-ride review of the seven-model 2022 motorcycle lineup from CFMOTO, which ranges from the 126cc Papio to the 700CL-X Sport.
 I had a chance to sample each model on a private test track, and then I got a more extensive 350-mile ride on the 650 ADVentura.

 During the press event, held in late June, I also got a first ride on an eighth model, which was under embargo until August 1 and will be available in “late winter” as a 2023 model.
-The embargo has come and gone, so I can now talk about the 800 ADVentura.
-(When I asked one of CFMOTO USA’s reps how to pronounce the name, he said “add-ventura” rather than “A-D-V-entura,” which is a mouthful.)
+The embargo has come and gone, so I can now talk about the Ibex 800 (formerly the 800 ADVentura; when I asked one of CFMOTO USA’s reps how to pronounce the name, he said “add-ventura” rather than “A-D-V-entura,” which is a mouthful).